 The Trivandrum Fuller Center is run by a Christian board that partners with families to help build or improve their homes using no-profit, no-interest loans.

 We have already helped 18 families have new homes, but there is much yet to do.
 To accelerate the pace, we are in need of donations great and small (give for India here) and volunteers!
-See pictures and stories of previous partner families and volunteers on the blog of our local partner.
+See pictures and stories of the first 20+ homes and partner families on the blog of our local partner.

 8 a.m. - Breakfast